Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Experimental Results

 We begin by noting that all LLMs occasionally exhibit gaps in their familiarity with SVA syntax.
-This further underscores the benefit of re-prompting to increase our collected pool of syntactically correct candidate lemmas. \gptfive in one case incorrectly stated that {\bf \texttt{|->}} is SVA's non-overlapping operator, and provided a faulty reasoning step as a result. \claudethree also used in one instance an undefined variable $sum'$, referring to the next state of an existing register $sum$. \gptfour and \claudethree used loop constructs in some of their assertions.
-We also encountered some encoding issues with {\claudefour}'s lemmas, where the generated lemmas contained non-ASCII characters, such as the Unicode symbol of the bidirectional arrow $\Leftrightarrow$ instead of the valid ASCII representation {\bf \texttt{<->}}. \gptfour runs into errors at the highest rate -- roughly one error per seven candidates, compared to one in fourteen for \claudethree, one in eighteen for \claudefour, and one in twenty-two for \gptfive.
+This further underscores the benefit of re-prompting to increase our collected pool of syntactically correct candidate lemmas. \gptfive in one case incorrectly stated that {\bf \texttt{|->}} is SVA's non-overlapping operator, and provided a faulty reasoning step as a result.
+We have also observed an instance of an undefined variable $sum'$, referring to the next state of an existing register $sum$.
+Many models used invalid loop constructs in their assertions, particularly for lemmas involving indices of large registers.
+We also encountered some encoding issues with {\claudefour}'s lemmas, where the generated lemmas contained non-ASCII characters, such as the Unicode symbol of the bidirectional arrow $\Leftrightarrow$ instead of the valid ASCII representation {\bf \texttt{<->}}. \claudefourfivehaiku has the highest error rate, roughly twice that of \gptfive.
+Table~\ref{tab:overall} reports the number of errors per model and setup.